pacifisticuffs/pacifisticuffs.github.io/_posts/2018-04-02-frontend-questions-5-js-4.md

     <p>I had to do a bit more reading on this question.
 Inherently, I know that <em>mutability</em> just means that we can change its properties.
 We can create an object <code>var obj = { prop1 : true };</code>, and later modify that object, <code>obj.prop1 = false; obj.prop2 = true;</code>.
 If we state that <code>var obj2 = obj;</code>, then any modifications to either <code>obj</code> or <code>obj2</code> will still yield the same result of <code>obj === obj2; // true</code>.</p>
     <p><em>Immutability</em> is a little stranger to grasp.
 In JS, strings and numbers are immutable.
 All string and number operations return a new instance rather than modifying the original. <code>2 + 3</code> yields a new number rather than modifying the meaning or value of 2.</p>
     <p>Objects can be made immutable in JS through developer discipline, and significantly helped through the use of a library like <a href="https://facebook.github.io/immutable-js/" target="_blank">Immutable.js</a>.
 The basic gist is that any modification to an existing object yields a new object.
 The developer must stop using dot notation to mutate an object, and instead uses setter functions.</p>
-    <p>The main benefit of immutability is the ability to check is the state of an object has changed.
+    <p>The main benefit of immutability is the ability to check if the state of an object has changed.
 This is great for libraries like <a href="https://reactjs.org/" target="_blank">React</a>.
 The components on a page don't necessarily need to know <em>what</em> changed in an object's state, they just need to know that an object <em>has</em> changed, so it can then re-render.
 A component no longer needs to do a potentially-deep value check on an object.
 It can just look and see that <code>newState !== oldState</code> quickly and easily.</p>
     <p>The major downside to using immutable objects in JS is that it's a pretty foreign concept for most JS developers.
 It requires a developer and any team of developers to stop accessing an object's properties through traditional methods, and instead rely exclusively on mutation methods that always return a new object.</p>
   </dd>
   <dt><h5><b>Q.</b> Explain the difference between synchronous and asynchronous functions.</h5></dt>